Marumiya’s Classic Sukiyaki Furikake Rice Seasoning

 |Mayonnaise||A proper amount|

-- First, spread tomato ketchup and mayo over the bread, then place a slice of cheese on it
+- First, spread tomato ketchup and mayo over the bread.
+Then place the cheese slice on it.

-- Toast the bread in an oven toaster until the cheese melts
+- Toast the bread in the toaster oven until the cheese melts.

-- Sprinkle the Furikake seasoning over the toast as a finishing touch and enjoy it!
+- Sprinkle the Furikake flakes over the toast as a finishing touch, and enjoy it!

-Lastly, for those who are curious about the ingredients, here it is.
-According to the list, the Japanese rice seasoning, Marumiya Sukiyaki Furikake consists of wheat flour, sugar, sesame seeds, soy sauce, beef, salt, hen’s egg, sweet red bean paste, lard, milk sugar, starch, vegetable protein, seaweed calcium, onion, processed soybeans, extracts (yeast, beef, chicken), mirin, flavor oil, margarine, rapeseed oil, soybean oil, dextrin, yeast, seasoned Nori (seaweed laver), milk, sukiyaki flavoring, miso, rice oil, spices, high-fructose corn syrup, chicken, yolk oil, chicken fat, starch syrup, and dextrose.
+Lastly, for those who are curious about the ingredients, here is the list.
+According to that, this Marumiya Sukiyaki Furikake consists of wheat flour, sugar, sesame seeds, soy sauce, beef, salt, hen’s egg, sweet red bean paste, lard, milk sugar, starch, vegetable protein, seaweed calcium, onion, processed soybeans, extracts (yeast, beef, chicken), mirin, flavor oil, margarine, rapeseed oil, soybean oil, dextrin, yeast, seasoned Nori (seaweed laver), milk, sukiyaki flavoring, miso, rice oil, spices, high-fructose corn syrup, chicken, yolk oil, chicken fat, starch syrup, and dextrose.